This case study demonstrates a new WordPress website and graphic logo created for a midlands-based damp proofing and insulation business.

-We were approached by Tom and Gary from Midland Damp Doctor to build a content-rich website to market their Leicester based damp proofing business.
+I was approached by Tom and Gary from Midland Damp Doctor to build a content-rich website to market their Leicester-based damp proofing business.

 After several meetings, which included brainstorming and competitive analysis, we agreed a time frame, contractual terms and price.

-The website was developed in WordPress and made mobile responsive.
-As the website took on its identity, an original graphic logo was conceptualised and produced.
+The website was developed in WordPress and made to be mobile responsive, meaning the design will collapse or expand to fit different device screen widths.
+As the website took on its identity, an original graphic logo was produced to match the theme.

 Early Graphic Logo Ideas

 Myself and Lee, graphic designer at Ilkeston Web Design, began developing logo concepts for Midland Damp Doctor.

 Meanwhile, I sent the video Design Discussion 1: Graphic Logo Concepts to Tom from Midland Damp Doctor to clue him into the design process.